 In an autologous transplant, the stem cells are gathered from the person using a machine.
 The machine filters the stem cells out from the rest of the blood.
 The other blood components are returned to the person with cancer.
 In an allogeneic stem cell transplant, the stem cells are collected from a donor who has a similar HLA profile to the person with cancer.
 The donor may or may not be someone related to the person.4

 After the stem cells are collected, you will receive conditioning treatment.
 This is high-dose chemotherapy and/or radiation therapy.
-This treatment will kill any remaining cancer cells.
+This treatment is aimed to kill any remaining cancer cells.
 It will also suppress your immune system to lessen the risk of a rejection of the donor's cells.
 High doses of chemotherapy and/or full-body radiation can cause serious and painful side effects.
 It may take many months to fully recover.
 Some long-term side effects may be permanent, such as infertility.4

 You will receive the stem cells a few days after the conditioning treatment.
 The stem cells are delivered similar to a blood transfusion.4

 After the stem cell transplant, you will be in the recovery stage.
 In this stage, you will be regularly monitored to see if the stem cells begin to multiply and create new blood cells.
 During this time, blood cell counts are still very low.
 This puts you at increased risk of infection.
 You may receive antibiotics or other drugs to treat or prevent infections.
 You may also need a blood transfusion to replace the depleted blood cells.4

 What are the possible side effects?